gy-gfigueras/gy-books/README.md

 ## How it was made

-Description of the technologies and procedures used to develop this project.
+Description of the technologies and procedures used to develop this project

 <br>